mlflow/mlflow/docs/source/deployment/deploy-model-locally.rst

       - Description
       - Example
     * - OpenAI Chat
-      - `OpenAI chat request payload <https://platform.openai.com/docs/api-reference/chat/create>`_.
+      - `OpenAI chat request payload <https://platform.openai.com/docs/api-reference/chat/create>`_.†
-        Note that openai's ``model`` kwarg should not be included because we are querying the mlflow served model.
-However, any other openai.chat parameter defined in our served model's signature will be applied.
       -
         .. code-block:: python

           {"messages": [{"role": "user", "content": "Tell a joke!"}], "temperature": 0.0}

+† Note that the ``model`` argument **should not** be included when using the OpenAI APIs, due to its configuration being set by the MLflow model instance.
+All other parameters can be freely used, provided that they are defined within the ``params`` argument within the logged model signature.

 .. code-block:: python
   :caption: Example